 The stubborn Avi never loses hope: That’s it, the stubborn Avi became my strength.
 I knew things were going to fall into place eventually but not if I am not willing to change for it.
 This was the time I started using humor as my defense mechanism.
 I was always the ‘funny’ guy of my group, but this time I was just roasting people to get out my anger and sadness.
 My ability to roast people was directly proportional to the level of my sadness.
 My friends kept pushing me to perform as a standup comedian in one of those open mic groups.
 It wasn’t a bad idea after all.

-I still can feel the shivering of my legs, it was the first time I was holding a mic, my nervousness was at its peak, but I remembered stubborn Avi, he wouldn’t have given up and so dint i.
-From that day onwards to now I have been performing and making people laugh.
+I still can feel the shivering of my legs, it was the first time I was holding a mic, my nervousness was at its peak, but I remembered stubborn Avi, he wouldn’t have given up and so dint I. From that day onwards to now I have been performing and making people laugh.
 My family still doesn’t know about it.
 My mom asked me one day “why are you always so grumpy, can’t you just smile a little with us?” to which I replied “hasta nahi, hasata hu”.
-My mom was a little confused but she let it go.
+She was a little confused but she let it go.

 After all of this, there was a dispute and I had to leave the startup company, it ended on bad turns and grudges in our hearts forever.
 But I knew life had something better for me, and It did.
 Soon joined my first official corporate job and I am very much content in my life at this point.